 Under the Trans-Tasman imputation system, a New Zealand company that has elected to join the Australian imputation system may pay a dividend franked with Australian franking credits.
 Australian shareholders of a New Zealand company that has made such an election may be entitled to claim the benefits of the franking credits attached to the dividends.
-For more information, including information on how these dividends are taxed, see the fact sheet Trans-Tasman imputation overview available on our website.
+For more information, including information on how these dividends are taxed, see the fact sheet Trans-Tasman imputation overview available at www.ato.gov.au